ecmwf/ecflow/docs/udp_api.rst

 --------------

-ecFlow UDP forwards basic authentication information, as part of the request, to the ecFlow server where the authentication takes place considering the available mechanisms (e.g while lists files, password based authentication).
+ecFlow UDP forwards basic authentication information, as part of the request, to the ecFlow server where the authentication takes place considering the available mechanisms (e.g whitelist files, password based authentication).